Fermionic signal of vacuum polarization in strong laser fields: Conclusion

-Concluding, we analyzed a setup for high-energy VP measurement using a 10 PW laser system with 1 GeV LP $\gamma$ probe photons.
+Concluding, we analyzed a setup for a high-energy VP measurement using a 10 PW laser system with 1 GeV linearly polarized $\gamma$ probe photons, with a newly developed complete QED Monte Carlo simulation method for describing vacuum polarization in the high-energy limit.
 Deviating from the conventional photonic signal of VP, we identified the fermionic signal of VB in the positron polarization that is free from disturbances caused by secondary emissions, and more feasible for VB detection.
-In our scheme, previously avoided real pairs are used as a better source for detecting VB.
-As a by-product, our scheme supplies longitudinally polarized positrons with a polarization degree up to $\sim 70\%$.
+In our scheme, previously avoided real pairs are employed as a better source for detecting VB, providing a novel method for probing quantum vacuum nonlinearity. { The fermionic signal remains robust against experimental fluctuations, enabling a $5\sigma$ confidence level within a few hours.

+In addition, the high polarization and density of gamma photons allows for a single-shot measurement for vacuum polarization, achieving an $8\sigma$ confidence level.
+The revealed polarization feature of positrons provides an alternative way of measuring vacuum birefringence.
+As a by-product, our scheme supplies a well-collimated ($\sim$0.05 mrad), dense ($\sim 2.7\times 10^5$) and highly circularly polarized gamma-ray beam with an average polarization reaching up to $60\%$, as well as a dense ($7.5\times 10^5$) longitudinally polarized positrons with a highest polarization of $\sim 70\%$ via QED loop effects.
+Besides of the potential application in detecting vacuum birefringence, such polarized particles are highly demanded in studies of fundamental physics and related applications, in particular, in nuclear physics, astrophysics, and high-precision high-energy physics at accelerators, including parity violation, photon-photon scattering, and photoproduction of mesons. }